-- A. Applications for waivers or modifications of standards or procedures shall be submitted verbally or in writing by the subdivider at the time the preliminary plan is filed.
-The Planning Board may require such applications to be in writing in the case of significant waivers or modifications.
+- A. Applications for waivers or modifications of standards or procedures shall be submitted in writing by the subdivider at the time the preliminary plan is filed.
 The application shall state fully the grounds on which it is made, the specific waiver or modification requested, the suggested alternative standard and the reasons why this alternative standard will achieve comparable protection of health and safety to the standards contained herein. - B. The Planning Board may, by resolution, authorize a waiver or modification of the regulations of this chapter when, in its opinion, unreasonable restriction will result from strict compliance, the requirements are clearly not applicable, or an alternative standard will achieve improved protection of health and safety compared to the standards herein.
 Such resolution shall articulate the specific reasons for such waiver or modification and demonstrate good cause. - C. Any resolution by the Planning Board authorizing a waiver or modification of these regulations shall include the basis for its finding that unreasonable hardship will result from strict compliance with this chapter and that the waiver or modification is justified by benefits accruing to the community. - D. In authorizing a waiver or modification, the Planning Board shall attach conditions and require such guarantee or bond as it may deem necessary to assure compliance with the objectives of these regulations.
 No waiver shall be granted which would substantially change the character of an area or compromise the purposes of these regulations.